 Women’s Ministries is one of the featured ministries at General Conference Conventions.
 In addition, there are local, regional, and national Women’s Retreats where women are invited to meet with other ladies of faith for fellowship, learning and sharing.

-Free-will donations, dues, emphasis, bazaars and Ladies Day offerings are the means for funding projects of NAWM.
+Free-will donations, dues, emphasis, bazaars and Women’s Day offerings are the means for funding projects of NAWM.

-Ladies Day is suggested for the first Sabbath in March.
+Women’s Day is suggested to be held the first Sabbath in March.

-A bazaar is planned for General Conference Convention in July.
-Items donated would be most appreciated.
+A bazaar is always planned for General Conference Convention.
+Items donated are always most appreciated.
 This bazaar is one of several major fund raisers for NAWM projects.